val3r1o/Dell-startup-ansible/README.md

 # Prerequisites:
 - Dell OS10.5.x physical or Virtual Environment i.e., with GNS3
-- GNS3project will be share when the project is completed
+- you are welcome to use this GNS3 autoconfig project: https://github.com/val3r1o/gns3-automation-OS10fabric
-- Get an Ubuntu 18.04 fresh installed.
+- Get an Ubuntu 18.04 or 20.04 fresh installed.

 # Description:
 Run the initialize.sh script on your Ubuntu, It will install this repository and all software dependencies needed for a Ansible Control Node.